mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 This is the main part of the project.
 In my opinion, Track Suggestion is a cool feature for a DJ app.
 Getting a hint for the next track at right time would be so precious for a DJ.
 But the possibility of the finding correct track has also the same amount of difficulty.

-To find similar tracks, we have used Last.fm Thanks to their [API](https://www.last.fm/api) we can get track suggestions by just providing the Artist and Title.
+To find similar tracks, we have used Last.fm.
+Thanks to their [API](https://www.last.fm/api) we can get track suggestions by just providing the Artist and Title.
 What is changed is basically on the library sidebar, there is a new feature called "Track Suggestion" which can be turned on or turned off on the preferences page.
 There are five different sub-menus located under this feature.
 Four of them belong to the decks and one of them belongs to the user's choice.
 When a track is placed on a deck, the correlated sub-menu changes to the *Artist | Track Title*.
 If the user clicks on that menu a new library is populated.
 If the suggestions are fetched before the user will be retrieved from the database, if it is not, the user will see a button that says *Load Track Suggestions For Artist | Track Title*.
 After this button is pressed, we send the request and get the response cached in the database.

 The new library is an External Library.
-The located tracks are not available for to play, because they are only text retrieved from Last.fm.
+The located tracks are not available to play, because they are only text retrieved from Last.fm.
 But the tracks listed in that library can give an idea to the DJ about what to play next.
-DJ can see a title or an artist and this can help about picking the next song.
+DJ can see a title or an artist, and with that, this title or artist can guide the DJ to pick the next song.

 There is a problem with the Last.fm service, when the track or artist name is misspelled the suggestions can not be fetched.
 Also for some tracks, there is no suggestion available on the Last.fm servers.
-To fix this issue, we have discussed few different solutions, such as finding another service as a back up.
+To fix this issue, we have discussed a few different solutions, such as finding another service as a back up.

 *Track Suggestion Feature*
 ![Track Suggestion Feature]({static}/images/news/tracksuggestion.png)